59016582-4731-4707-A0F1-DD271E1CD541_1_201_a

 Underline detail

-Canada’s Feminist International Assistance Policy affirms that gender equality and the empowerment of women and girls is critical to shifting the economic reality for young women, and is one of only 4 such policies in the world today.
+Canada’s Feminist International Assistance Policy affirms that gender equality and the empowerment of women and girls is critical to shifting the economic reality for young women.
 It acknowledges that, despite recent reductions in global poverty, women and girls still face unique barriers to build a sustainable income.
 Focusing on helping women and girls thrive is the best way to address the root causes of poverty.

 “Canada has adopted a feminist approach because we firmly believe that women and girls have the ability to achieve real change in terms of sustainable development and peace, even though they are often the most vulnerable to poverty, violence and climate change.” – Government of Canada